mparker17/vagrant-drupal8/README.md

         127.0.0.1 drupal8.dev

-6. Access the virtual machine by going to `http://drupal8.dev:8080/` in a web browser.
+6. Install Drupal by going to `http://drupal8.dev:8080/install.php` in a web browser.

 ## Notes ##